Will I graduate and receive my degree?

 I have a job offer that requires me to submit a copy of my diploma before the Convocation dates.
 Will I be able to receive my diploma earlier?

 The student can request an Academic verification letter which will state that they have successfully completed their degree requirements and that Convocation takes place at our Spring / Fall ceremonies where the degrees will be conferred and distributed.
 See Registrarial Service Fees for the cost of this letter (Miscellaneous Letters).

 Early Release of degree: The University will only release degrees early for employment reasons.

 - A formal copy of your job offer from the employer has been submitted to firstname.lastname@example.org

 - All final grades must be posted

 - Early release fees have been deposited into the student account.
 See the following link for payment options.

 - All outstanding debt has been paid up on the student account

-The fee for this service is $50.00 + shipping ($25.00 within Canada, $60.00 for international).
+Please consult the Registrarial Service Fees web page for the fees associated with this service.
+Note that there are additional Postal charges to ship within Canada or International.
 Payment can be made using on-line banking.
 You will need to add the University of Windsor as the payee and your student ID# will be the account number.